Audio-3DVG: Unified Audio -- Point Cloud Fusion for 3D Visual Grounding: Experiments

 \subsection{Experimental Results}

-We first present the performance results for the Audio Classification and Object Mention Detection tasks, averaged across all three datasets.
-The Audio Classification task achieves a high accuracy of 96\%.
-For Object Mention Detection, we report the average precision, recall, and F1-score for each object class, as shown in Figure~\ref{tab:table_1}.
+We begin by presenting the performance results for the audio classification and object-mention detection tasks across three datasets.
+The Audio Classification task achieves a high accuracy of 96\%, demonstrating the reliability of our speech understanding component.
+For the Object Mention Detection task, we report the average precision, recall, and F1 score as provided in Table~\ref{tab:table_4}.
+The overall quantitative performance is constrained by the scarcity of a few rare object classes.
+However, for common categories, the F1-score reaches approximately 97\%, ensuring strong reliability for downstream tasks.
 For the 3D visual grounding performance, we present the comparative results on the ScanRefer dataset using detected objects from PointGroup~\cite{Jiang2020PointGroupDP}.
 Given the same audio input, our model demonstrates a substantial performance improvement over AP-Refer, highlighting the effectiveness of our approach.
 Furthermore, our method achieves competitive results compared to text-based methods.
 However, it is important to note that this comparison is not entirely fair, as text inputs provide richer and error-free linguistic information, whereas our audio-based approach is subject to potential inaccuracies introduced during text-to-speech conversion.
-To enable a fairer comparison, we convert the audio inputs back to text by Whisper~\cite{Radford2022RobustSR} and evaluate the performance of recent state-of-the-art methods, as reported in Table~\ref{tab:table_2}.
+To enable a fairer comparison, we convert the audio inputs back to text by Whisper~\cite{Radford2022RobustSR} and evaluate the performance of recent state-of-the-art methods, as reported in Table~\ref{tab:table_1}.
+Next, we evaluate our method on the Nr3D and Sr3D datasets, as presented in Table~\ref{tab:table_2}.
+Our approach demonstrates clear improvements over the baseline~\citep{achlioptas2020referit_3d}, reinforcing the potential of voice as a viable and effective alternative to text for 3D visual grounding tasks.
+Lastly, we evaluate our network on real-world datasets, establishing a new benchmark for assessing audio-based 3D visual grounding in practical applications, as presented in Table~\ref{tab:table_7}.

-Table~\ref{tab:table_3} presents a comparison between our Audio-3DVG model and state-of-the-art methods on the Nr3D and Sr3D datasets, where all baseline methods and our approach utilize ground-truth object proposals.
-It is important to note that this comparison is not entirely fair, as all prior works rely on text-based input, while our method is the first to leverage audio input in these datasets.